 The womb of a woman has different parts.
-The inner part (endometrium) and muscle later (myometrium).
+The inner part (endometrium) and muscle layer (myometrium).
 Adenomyosis is a medical condition, whereby glands & tissues from this inner layer (endometrium) are found in the muscle layer (myometrium).

 What is Adenomyosis?

-Adenomyosis is a medical condition in women that results from the movement of the soft endometrial tissue (the tissue that is normally found inside the womb) to the muscles layer of the womb.
-These tissues, despite moving from the inside to the muscle of the womb, still continue to act normally as though it is still inside the womb, thickening, breaking down, and bleeding, like in every menstrual cycle.
+Adenomyosis is a medical condition in women that results from the movement of the soft endometrial tissue (the tissue that is normally found inside the womb) to the muscle layer of the womb.
+These tissues, despite moving from the inside to the muscle of the womb, continue to act normally as though it is still inside the womb, thickening, breaking down, and bleeding, like in every menstrual cycle.
 This can give rise to a swollen abdomen due to an enlarged uterus and painful, heavy periods.

 Causes of Adenomyosis

 It is not clear yet, what causes adenomyosis, but the condition normally regresses following menopause.

 Due to the endometrial tissues found in the myometrium, a lady may have symptoms such as: